-The time interval during which a given agent is considered to be waiting for a given elevator group ("wait interval") is defined as follows (note that a "group" of elevators in this context is either an elevator bank or a single, un-banked elevator):
+The time interval during which a given agent is considered to be waiting for a given elevator group ("wait interval") is defined as follows (note that a "group" of elevators in this context is either an elevator bank or a single, un-banked elevator, plus any wait spaces used by elevators in the group): 1.
+A wait interval starts in the first simulation frame in which the agent is both targeting any elevator or wait space in the group and is in a waiting or queuing state.

-- 1. A wait interval starts in the first simulation frame in which the agent is both targeting any elevator in the group and is in a waiting or queuing state. - 2.
-A wait interval ends in the last simulation frame in which the agent is targeting any elevator in the group, regardless of intervening activity states.
+- 2. A wait interval ends in the last simulation frame in which the agent is targeting any elevator or wait space in the group, regardless of intervening activity states.
 Once an agent starts waiting for any elevator in a given bank, for example, that agent is considered to be waiting as long as it's still targeting any elevator in that bank.
-The agent may change the particular elevator in the bank it's targeting, and it may even walk freely between the banked elevators, and still it will be considered to be waiting. - 3.
+The agent may change the particular elevator in the bank it's targeting, and it may even walk freely between the banked elevators, or between an elevator and its associated wait space, and still it will be considered to be waiting. - 3.
 If the agent boards an elevator in the group without having to wait or queue, and the "Include agents that board without waiting" option is chosen, then the wait interval starts and ends in the last simulation frame in which the agent is targeting any elevator in the group.
 In this case, the duration of the wait interval will be 0s.